LYNCH·LLP

 Questions about Examiner Dawaune A Conyers

-• What is Dawaune A Conyers's overall allowance rate?
+• What is Dawaune A Conyers' overall allowance rate?

-Yes.
-The allowance rate ranges from 60% to 72% across the examiner's art units, reflecting variation by unit.
-Per-unit detail is available in a separate section.
+Allowance rates range from 60% to 72% across the examiner's art units, reflecting variation in the decided applications within each unit.

 ◈ RESPONDING TO AN OFFICE ACTION